ROS2WASM: Bringing the Robot Operating System to the Web: Related Works

 Since its inception, ROS has been pivotal in advancing robotics research and development~\cite{quigley2009ros}.
 It has enabled the creation of complex robotic systems that can operate in diverse environments, from autonomous vehicles~\cite{hellmund2016robot} to industrial automation~\cite{he2022ros2}.
 The modular architecture of ROS, combined with its extensive library of packages, has made it a powerful tool for both prototyping and deploying robotic systems.

 ROS 2~\cite{macenski2022robot}, the successor of ROS, builds on the strengths of its predecessor while addressing several limitations.
 It introduces a new communication middleware based on the Data Distribution Service (DDS), which provides real-time communication capabilities, improved security, and better support for multi-robot systems.
 DDS enables ROS 2 nodes to communicate over a network in a decentralized and scalable manner, making it ideal for distributed robotic applications.
-By leveraging DDS, ROS 2 ensures that data is exchanged reliably and efficiently between nodes, even in large, complex systems.

 RoboStack~\cite{fischer2021robostack} is a project that integrates ROS with the Conda package manager, significantly enhancing the accessibility and usability of ROS across different platforms.
 By leveraging Conda, RoboStack allows users to install ROS distributions in isolated environments, ensuring reproducibility and compatibility across different operating systems and architectures.
 This approach simplifies the installation process, reduces dependency conflicts, and allows for easier management of ROS packages.
 RoboStack also facilitates the distribution of pre-built binaries, which can be cross-compiled for various platforms.
-This capability is central to the development of our proposed ROS2WASM.
-By cross-compiling ROS to WebAssembly, we enable seamless deployment of ROS packages in a web environment.
+This capability is central to the development of our proposed ROS2WASM, where we cross-compile ROS to WebAssembly to enable seamless deployment of ROS packages in a web environment.